Organelle In Which Cellular Respiration Occurs

 Definition and Structure

 Within the mitochondrial matrix, you'll find a complex mixture of enzymes, ribosomes, and mitochondrial DNA (mtDNA).
 Unlike other organelles in the cell, mitochondria possess their own genetic material, which is circular and similar to that found in bacteria.
-This unique feature supports the endosymbiotic theory, which proposes that mitochondria originated from ancient bacteria that were engulfed by early eukaryotic cells.
+Now, this unique feature supports the endosymbiotic theory, which proposes that mitochondria originated from ancient bacteria that were engulfed by early eukaryotic cells.
 The mtDNA encodes some of the proteins required for mitochondrial function, while the remaining proteins are encoded by nuclear DNA and imported into the mitochondria.

 The Science Behind Cellular Respiration